 But Senator Roy Blunt, a member of Republican leadership, said that Mr Trump's supplemental funding could be dealt with "at a later time".

-Mr Trump has made a dramatic shift in foreign policy in recent weeks, breaking from the "America First" agenda he promised during the presidential campaign.
+Mr Trump has made a dramatic shift in foreign policy, breaking from the "America First" agenda he promised during the presidential campaign.

 He bombed a Syrian air base in response to a suspected chemical weapons attack on a rebel-held town.